radi0sus/orca_uv/README.md

 ## Special options and limitations
 The PNG file will be replaced everytime you start the script with the same output file.
 If you want to keep the file, you have to rename it.
+The data are taken from the section "ABSORPTION SPECTRUM VIA TRANSITION ELECTRIC DIPOLE MOMENTS".

 ## Examples:
 ![show](/examples/show-use2.gif)